promptolution: A Unified, Modular Framework for Prompt Optimization: Abstract

 \section{Abstract}

 Prompt optimization has become crucial for enhancing the performance of large language models (LLMs) across a broad range of tasks.
-Although many research papers show its effectiveness, practical adoption is hindered as existing implementations are often tied to unmaintained and isolated research codebases.
-To address this, we introduce \texttt{promptolution}, a unified and modular open-source framework that provides all components required for prompt optimization within a single extensible system for both practitioners and researchers.
-It integrates multiple contemporary discrete prompt optimizers while remaining agnostic to the underlying LLM implementation.
+Although many research papers demonstrate its effectiveness, practical adoption is hindered because existing implementations are often tied to unmaintained, isolated research codebases or require invasive integration into application frameworks.
+To address this, we introduce \texttt{promptolution}, a unified, modular open-source framework that provides all components required for prompt optimization within a single extensible system for both practitioners and researchers.
+It integrates multiple contemporary discrete prompt optimizers, supports systematic and reproducible benchmarking, and returns framework-agnostic prompt strings, enabling seamless integration into existing LLM pipelines while remaining agnostic to the underlying model implementation.